NVBC Bylaws

 -

-At a special meeting as defined in Section 8.07; or,
+At a special meeting as defined in Section 8.07; or, ● At any time agreeable to the Board Members, via email.

-6.02 Non-election Issues
+6.02 - Non-Election Issues

 Voting on all issues, other than the election of Officers, will be by a show of hands, of voting members, unless two (2) or more members request a written record of each member vote.